sharetribe/flex-cli/docs/README.md

    The `target/` directory should be empty now.

-4. Make a release build:
+1. Make a release build:

     ```bash
     yarn run release
     ```

-5. Login
+1. Commit and push

+1. Login as `sharetribe` with `npm login`

+   - check credentials from password manager

+1. Publish with `npm publish`

+1. Add a new tag

     ```bash
-    npm login
+    git tag -a v1.2.3 -m v1.2.3
     ```

-    Login as `sharetribe`, check the credentials from the company password manager.

-6. Tag the version

-    Commit the changed `version` in `package.json`, tag the commit with the version and push to the upstream.

-7. Publish to NPM
+1. Update `latest` tag

     ```bash
-    npm publish
+    git push origin :refs/tags/latest
+    git tag -f -a latest -m latest
     ```

+1. Push the tag

+    ```bash
+    git push --tags
+    ```

+1. Announce the new version in Slack